moliver28/research-handbook/content/job-families/finance/billing.md

 The Billing Operations Intern reports to the Manager, Billing or above.

-The Billing Operations Associate is a [grade 4](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades)
+The Billing Operations Intern is a [grade 4](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades)

 #### Billing Operations Intern Responsibilities